What is the relationship between aging and back pain?

 Aging is an unavoidable risk factor for the development of spinal conditions that tend to produce neck or back pain.
-By middle age, most people begin to experience a breakdown of the spinal anatomy, brought on by everyday wear and tear.
-Poor posture, injuries, lifestyle and/or inherited conditions can exacerbate normal degeneration of the vertebrae, intervertebral discs and the joints where vertebrae meet and move.
+By middle age, most people begin to experience a breakdown of the spinal anatomy, brought on by everyday strain on the spine.
+Poor posture, injuries, lifestyle and inherited conditions can exacerbate normal degeneration of the vertebrae, spinal discs and the joints where vertebrae meet and move.

-Effects of Aging on the Spinal Anatomy
+Effects of aging on the spinal anatomy

-While none of these spinal conditions related to aging are curable, the symptoms they produce can normally be managed through the use of conservative treatments such as physical therapy, pain medication, behavior modification, hot/cold therapy and others.
-Should chronic pain persist despite weeks or months of conservative treatment, a physician might suggest surgery as a treatment option.
+While none of these spinal conditions related to aging are curable, the symptoms they produce can normally be managed through the use of conservative treatments such as physical therapy, pain medication, behavior modification and hot or cold therapy.
+Should chronic pain persist despite several weeks or months of conservative treatment, a doctor might suggest surgery as a treatment option.

 Rather than settle for highly invasive traditional open back surgery, more than 75,000 patients have found relief at Laser Spine Institute.
 Contact us to learn how our outpatient procedures can help you rediscover your life without back pain.
 Our procedures are safer and effective alternatives to traditional open back procedures and are able to have patients up and walking within a few hours of surgery.^

 At Laser Spine Institute, our minimally invasive spine surgery is performed in state-of-the-art facilities that are built around patient-centered care.
 To find out if you are a candidate for our minimally invasive spine surgery, reach out to our dedicated team today and ask for a no-cost MRI review.* We can help guide you on your next step to find pain relief.